 Hierarchy settings

-In the Lumel EPM toolbar, navigate to Settings > Appearance to open up the settings side panel.
+In the Lumel EPM toolbar, navigate to Settings > Appearance to open the settings side panel.

-Click on the Hierarchy tab in this panel to view the hierarchy settings.
+Click the Hierarchy tab in this panel to view the hierarchy settings.

 Let's explore the options to customize hierarchies in your reports.